 Daniel has more than a decade of entrepreneurial experience and educational stewardship.
 His relentless pursuit for growth led him to partner with Randy Seriguchi to create initiatives within UrbanEd Academy, to broaden the reach of education and opportunity.
 Out of this partnership, Man the Bay was brought to life, a program that embodies a long standing personal and professional north star to create a path for more men of color to be represented in classrooms.
 Daniel serves as the Deputy Director at UrbanEd Academy, and he has this to say about his experience, “Humbling is the best word.
 UEA has provided me with multiple opportunities to witness growth, within myself, the staff, our Fellows through Man the Bay, and most importantly, the children and families we serve.”

 Toi Sin Arvidsson, Ph.D.
 CHIEF OPERATING OFFICER

-Toi Sin Arvidsson, Ph.D. recently joined Urban Ed Academy (UEA) as Chief of Staff to support the organization’s ambition of elevating the teaching profession and making quality education for all students a reality, regardless of their backgrounds.
+Toi Sin Arvidsson, Ph.D. joined Urban Ed Academy (UEA) as Chief Operating Officer to support the organization’s ambition of elevating the teaching profession.
 Toi Sin’s conviction in addressing the equity gap through innovative multi-faceted solutions is rooted in her past experiences working in the philanthropic sector along with her time doing classroom and education policy research.
 Prior to entering the field of education, Toi Sin spent a decade in the private sector building teams and leading product development.
 Building on the many roles she has served in various sectors in leadership, in research, and as an educator, she looks forward to helping UEA grow to become a model of creatively addressing challenging societal problems.

 Toi Sin holds a Ph.D. degree in Developmental Psychology and an M.S. degree in Applied Statistics from Teachers College, Columbia University and received her B.S. degree in Computer Science from the University of Washington.